TimeleapLabs/contracts/README.md

   the Ethereum blockchain and its ecosystem.
 It allows you to generate wallets, interact with smart contracts, and more.
-- `hardhat-contract-sizer`: This is a Hardhat plugin used for checking the size of your contracts.
+- `hardhat-contract-sizer`: This is a Hardhat plugin used for checking the size of the contracts.
 This property is important because Ethereum contracts have a maximum size limit.
 - `solidity-coverage`: Solidity-coverage is a tool for generating code coverage reports for Solidity testing.
-It helps to ensure that your tests are thorough.
+It helps to ensure that the tests are thorough.